Iron Hill Brewery & Restaurant: Origin of Iron Hill name and brand

-Awards
+Products and Awards

 A 4-pack of Iron Hill Brewery & Restaurant's most award-winning beer, Russian Imperial Stout.

+Iron Hill Brewery exclusively served its own beers and offered new American cuisine.
+Each location brewed a variety of beers that were influenced by the season.
+The brewery's goal was to focus on small batches of beer that are creative and in line with desirable styles and flavors.
 Iron Hill has claimed 48 medals over 22 consecutive years at the Great American Beer Festival, along with several World Beer Cup and restaurant awards.